fphh/mvhs/README.md

 Copyright 2015 Dr. Heinrich Hördegen

 This code is only to be used in my courses.
-No warrenties.
+No warranties.